dEskoG/rDUINOScope/READ_ME.txt

 New features added in v2.1:
 ===========================================================
-- Added ì1 Star Alignmentî Method;
+- Added ‚Äú1 Star Alignment‚Äù Method;
-- Added ìIterative Alignmentî Method;
+- Added ‚ÄúIterative Alignment‚Äù Method;
 - Added 200 brightest stars to be used in alignment procedures;
 - Added Bluetooth control from Stellarium (cloned LX200 communication protocols);
 - Added Bluetooth connection with PC;